 We specialize in…

-5) Being Specific
+5) Be Specific

 People can smell a generic cold email template from a mile away.
 I used a screen shot from their site to show how dumb it was to send traffic to their homepage.

-This then further backed up my point and specificity around their industry and what conversion rates they could accomplish if they send traffic to a multi-step landing page instead.
+This further backed up my point and specificity around their industry and what conversion rates they could accomplish if they send traffic to a multi-step landing page instead.

 I then made that an outbound like to the article I wrote on KISSmetrics.
 Which instantly increased my…